grafana/grafana/packages/grafana-toolkit/README.md

 ### How is Prettier integrated into  grafana-toolkit workflow?
-When building extension with [`grafana-toolkit plugin:build`](#building-extensions) task, grafana-toolkit performs Prettier check.
+When building plugin with [`grafana-toolkit plugin:build`](#building-plugin) task, grafana-toolkit performs Prettier check.
 If the check detects any Prettier issues, the build will not pass.
-To avoid such situation we suggest developing plugin with [`grafana-toolkit plugin:dev --watch`](#developing-extensions) task running.
+To avoid such situation we suggest developing plugin with [`grafana-toolkit plugin:dev --watch`](#developing-plugin) task running.
 This task tries to fix Prettier issues automatically.

 ### My editor does not respect Prettier config, what should I do?
 In order for your editor to pickup our Prettier config you need to create `.prettierrc.js` file in the root directory of your plugin with following content: